javiereguiluz/easybook/doc/07-publishing-mobi-books.md

 transformed into `mobi` books using the `kindlegen` tool:

   * `code.twig`, `figure.twig`, `chunk.twig`, `layout.twig` and `table.twig`
-    are the same templates and have the same meaning as for the `html_chunked` edition.
   * `cover.twig`, the template used to generate the book cover, which can also use your own image, as explained in the next sections.
   * `content.opf.twig`, the template that generates `content.opf` file listing